Fox’s Carlson doubts Ginsburg’s reported ‘fervent wish’ Trump not name her Supreme Court successor

 “That’s a pretty limited way to think as you die,” Mr. Carlson said while casting doubt on Ms. Totenberg’s report.
 “But certainly, this will be used as a cudgel by the left, I would think.”

-Ms. Totenberg did not immediately respond to a message from The Washington Times seeking her reaction to Mr. Carlson rejecting her reporting to viewers of his widely popular cable program.
+Reached by The Washington Times on Saturday, Ms. Totenberg noted that Mr. Carlson misquoted her reporting and said that other, non-familial witnesses are aware of Ginsburg’s wish — that she not be replaced until following the inauguration of the next president, whomever that might be.

-Her long and well-documented relationship with Ginsburg, who died of complications from cancer at the age of 87, lends credence to her reporting so quickly dismissed by Mr. Carlson, however.
+Indeed, her long and well-documented relationship with Ginsburg, who died of complications from cancer at the age of 87, lends credence to her reporting so quickly dismissed by Mr. Carlson.

-Ms. Totenberg first met the future Supreme Court justice in 1971, she wrote in an obituary NPR published Saturday, entitled: “A 5-Decade-Long Friendship That Began With A Phone Call.”
+Ms. Totenberg first met the future Supreme Court justice in 1971, she wrote in an obituary NPR published Saturday, titled: “A 5-Decade-Long Friendship That Began With A Phone Call.”

 “We would become professional friends and later, close friends after she moved to Washington to serve on the federal appeals court here and later, on the U.S. Supreme Court,” she wrote.